paldhous/ucb/2016/dataviz/md_raw/class1.md

 Normal distributions are so common that many statistical methods have been invented specifically to work with them.
 It is also possible to run tests to tell whether data deviates significantly from a normal distribution, to check whether it’s valid to use these methods.

 Sometimes, however, it’s very clear just from looking at the shape of a dataset that it is not normally distributed.
-Here, for example, is the distribution of 2013 Major League Baseball salaries, dividing the values into “bins” rising in increments of S500,000.
-This type of chart is called a "histogram":
+Here, for example, is the distribution of 2014 Major League Baseball salaries, drawn as columns in increments of $500,000.
+This type of chart is called a histogram:

 ![](./img/class1_7.jpg)

 (Source: Peter Aldhous, data from the [Lahman Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/))

 This distribution is highly “skewed.”
-Almost half of the players are in the lowest two bins, paid less than $1 million.
-There are just a handful of players who were paid more than $20 million; Alex Rodriguez, paid $29 million by the New York Yankees, lies to the right of the chart on his own.
+Almost half of the players are paid less than $1 million, while there are just a handful of players who were paid more than $20 million; the highest-paid was pitcher Zack Grienke, paid $26 million by the Los Angeles Dodgers.
 Knowing this distribution may influence the story you would choose to tell from the data, the summary statistics you would choose to aggregate it, and the methods you might use to visualize it.

-In class, we will plot the distribution of the 2013 baseball salary data using [this web app](http://rweb.stat.ucla.edu/ggplot2/).
+In class, we will plot the distribution of the 2014 baseball salary data using [this web app](http://rweb.stat.ucla.edu/ggplot2/).

-Select `Open Data>Upload File` and navigate to the file `mlb_salaries_2013.csv`.
+Select `Open Data>Upload File` and navigate to the file `mlb_salaries_2014.csv`.
 The app should recognize that this is a CSV file, but if the preview of the data looks wrong, use `import options` to correct things.
 Once the data has imported, and view the variables in the `Data Panel` at right in folders marked `Factor` (for categorical variables) and `Numeric` (for continuous variables).

 First we need to tell the app what goes on the X and Y axis, respectively.
 Right-click anywhere in the main panel and select `Map x(required)>salary_mil`.
 Were are not going to plot another variable from the data on the Y axis; we just want a count of the players in each salary bin.
 So select `Map y(required)>..count..` and click the `Draw Plot` button at bottom right.